rumen-cholakov/Data-Mining/hw1/README.md

 ## C++

-The C++ implementation was created to provide a solution that is faster when compared to the original
+The C++ implementation was created to provide a solution that is faster when compared to the original.
+Currently this implementation contains the final solution of the task.

 ## Running the solutions

-- run ./run.sh [py | cpp] n
+- on the command line run: ./run.sh [py | cpp] n

 Where n is the number of frogs looking in one direction and "py" and "cpp" indicate which implementation should be started.

-Running this script will start the chosen implementation for input n and record he execution time.
+Running this script will start the chosen implementation for input n and output the execution time.